Sentdex/BCI/README.md

 For the "right" thought, we can see the model predicted that correctly 64% of the time, predicted none 16% of the time, and predicted left 21% of the time.

 An "ideal" confusion matrix would be a perfectly green diagonal line of boxes from the top left to the bottom right.
 This isn't too bad so far.

+`testing_and_making_data.py` - This is just here if you happen to have your own OpenBCI headset and want to actually play with the model and/or build on the dataset.
+Or if you just want to help audit/improve my code.
+This file will load in whatever model you wish to use, you will specify the action you intend to think ahead of time for the `ACTION` var, then you run the script.
+The environment will pop up and collect all of your FFT data, storing them to a numpy file in the dir named whatever you said the `ACTION` thought was.

 # Requirements
 Numpy